Meet us at ShopTalk Europe, Booth L46

 Top of Funnel (ToF) or Awareness Stage

 These are the kinds of things people look up when they’re exploring options to get organized, but don’t have a specific product in mind yet.
-At this stage, content like blog posts, simple guides, and free templates work best.
+At this stage, content like blog posts and free templates works best.

 Middle of Funnel (MoF) or Consideration Stage